yquest/tutorials/frontend-2/readme.md

 ## Frontend tutorial 2

-This tutorial as a prerequisite the [frontend 1 tutorial](../frontend-1/readme.md), and the main goal is to dive into the mbox world to achieve dynamic shared state to several components.
+This tutorial have as prerequisite the [frontend 1 tutorial](../frontend-1/readme.md), and the main goal is to dive into the mbox world to achieve dynamic shared state to several components.

 The tutorial will be divided in 3 cards each one with a button with a specific behavior that will be explained in depth.